Pair statistics of oblate spheroids settling in a turbulent flow: Results

-One of the striking effects in suspensions of inertial, spherical particles is that of preferential concentration: particles tend to cluster, leading to a non-homogeneous spatial distribution of particles~\citep{maxey1993}, and the degree of clustering depends on its Stokes number in a non-monotonous way~\citep{Bec_frac_clustering,bec2007}.
+One of the striking effects in suspensions of inertial, spherical particles is that of preferential concentration: particles tend to cluster, leading to a non-homogeneous spatial distribution of the particles~\citep{maxey1993}, and the degree of clustering depends on their Stokes number in a non-monotonous way~\citep{Bec_frac_clustering,bec2007}.
 This degree of small-scale clustering is best characterised by the correlation dimension $D_2$~\citep{bec2007} defined via the probability density $p_2(r) \sim r^{D_2-1}$ of finding two particles at a distance $r \lesssim \eta$, with $\eta$ being the characteristic small-scale (Kolmogorov scale) of the flow.
-In the tracer $St \to 0$ and large $St \to \infty$ limits, the correlation dimension $D_2 \to d$, where $d$ is the spatial dimension of the problem; for finite Stokes numbers $D_2 < d$ with a minimum at $St \sim \mathcal{O}(1)$.
+In the tracer $St \to 0$ and large $St \to \infty$ limits, the correlation dimension $D_2 \to d$, where $d$ is the spatial dimension of the problem; for finite Stokes numbers $D_2 < d$ with a minimum for $St \sim O(1)$.
 The $D_2$ vs $St$ behaviour undergoes significant changes when the gravitational accelerations become comparable~\citep{ssray2014} or larger than the turbulent accelerations of the flow leading to important changes in the collision rates for gravitationally settling, inertial spherical particles.

 The question of small-scale clustering for spheroids settling in a turbulent flow is an open one.
-And yet, just like the case of spherical particles, such clustering plays a key role in determining the eventual collision efficiencies of, for example, ice crystals in a cloud.
+And yet, just like the case of spherical particles, such clustering plays a key role in determining the eventual collision efficiency of, for example, ice crystals in a cloud.
 It would be reasonable to expect that the clustering of spheroids depends on their aspect ratio, and this expectation is borne out in Figures~\ref{fig:Snapshots}(a) and (b), wherein particle positions are plotted in a thin slice of the computational domain for a given Stokes number.
 The extreme-shaped spheroids ($\kappa=0.1$) seem to cluster more (notice the bigger voids) as compared to the nearly spherical particles ($\kappa=0.95$).
+The snapshots of particle clustering are suggestive at best and certainly not conclusive.
+Hence we estimate a precise measure of the degree of clustering in what follows.

 To quantify our observations regarding particle clustering, we measure the correlation dimension $D_2$ vs the Stokes number $St$ for different \textit{kinds} of oblates as characterised by their aspect ratio $\kappa$.
 In Figure~\ref{fig:D2vsStokes} we show a plot of the correlation dimension for different oblates (dashed curves for $Fr=0.05$).
 We observe that as spheroids become disk-like $\kappa \to 0$, the degree of clustering becomes significantly stronger compared to the spherical limit $\kappa \to 1$, which is consistent with the observations of the particle concentration field in Figure~\ref{fig:Snapshots}(a) and (b).